steveruizok/perfect-freehand/README.md

 #### `getOutlinePoints`

-A function that accepts an array of points (formatted as `{ point, pressure, vector, distance, runningLength }`, i.e. the output of `getStrokePoints`) and returns an array of points (`[x, y]`) defining the outline of a pressure-sensitive stroke.
+A function that accepts an array of points (formatted as `{ point, pressure, vector, distance, runningLength }`, i.e. the output of `getStrokePoints`) and (optionally) an options object, and returns an array of points (`[x, y]`) defining the outline of a pressure-sensitive stroke.

 ```js
 import { getStrokePoints, getOutlinePoints } from 'perfect-freehand'
 import samplePoints from "./samplePoints.json'

 const strokePoints = getStrokePoints(samplePoints)

 const outlinePoints = getOutlinePoints(strokePoints)
 ```

+**Note:** Internally, the `getStroke` function passes the result of `getStrokePoints` to `getStrokeOutlinePoints`, just as shown in this example.
+This means that, in this example, the result of `myOutlinePoints` will be the same as if the `samplePoints` array had been passed to `getStroke`.

 #### `StrokeOptions`